 Wednesday, 1 November 2006

 1603 - the union of the crowns started a four-hundred year attempt to heal the wound of the Roman invasion - the partition of Britain.
 Every state in Western Europe except Ireland derives its political legitamacy from the Roman Empire, and the nations of the UK are no different.
 Scotland can be defined roughly as that bit of Britain which never really suffered Pax Romana ("They create a desert and call it peace" - tacitus), and therefore resisted the Vikings and Saxons more sucessfully than the Southern British.
 The Welsh are the South Britons who sucessfully resisted the Angles and Saxons in the 5th and 6th centuries (or less charitably, Irish who couldn't swim).Now the Scots, having profited hugely from the Union want to leave it.
 And I am deeply saddened by the news.
 I love Scotland - my Mother is a Highlander, My grandparents spoke Gaelic as a first language.
 I represented Edinburgh University (and once, memorably Skye Camanachd) at Shinty.
-I wear the Kilt on occasion, with pride (pulling the ladies when wearing a kilt is like shooting fish in a barrell).
+I wear the Kilt on occasion, with pride (pulling the ladies when wearing a kilt is like shooting fish in a barrel).
 My father's English with a bit of Welsh so I am forced to compromise.
 I shout for England at Rugby and Scotland at football.
 I am therefore British.
 I love Scotland but loathe its politics.
 Almost any scot of Talent of my Grandfather's generation left Scotland to work all over the world.
 I have cousins on almost every continent on earth as a result.
 Many returned, but what Scottish politics became in the years after the war was the "Politics of the Shit that's left behind".
-You cannot hear a porridge-wog open his mouth on any matter political these days without hearing the most obsene chippy socaialist drivel pour out like raw sewage.
+You cannot hear a porridge-muncher open his mouth on any matter political these days without hearing the most obscene chippy socialist drivel pour out like raw sewage.

-Added to the left-wingery there is now a deep and abiding hatred of the English which pervades scottish culture like a cancer.
+Added to the left-wingery there is now a deep and abiding hatred of the English which pervades Scottish culture like a cancer.
 I have experienced genuine racism and violence on occasion - simply due to my accent.

-Now, scottish independance will make England a better place to live.
+Now, Scottish independence will make England a better place to live.
 We won't be run by grasping Oatmeal-Barbarian socialists for one thing.
 The Labour party will have to work bloody hard to form a government in Westminster without the tartan hordes packing the green benches.
 Hooray.
 But my heart is unionist, and independence will be a sore trial for Scotland.
 The Jocks, if left to their own devices will create a socialist hell-hole, and their talented and independent minded will flee as they always have to well paid jobs in Canada, London, Australia.